oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   ![Identifying dataset OCID](./images/28-labels-importing-copy-dataset-ocid.png)

-6. When all of the data has been imported into your dataset from your Object Storage Bucket, the screen will appear similar to the below screenshot.
-Notice that none (*0*) of the *1710* records have yet been labeled.
-Once all *1710* image files have been imported as records in your dataset, it will be time to begin the next task, where you will label your data using a bulk-labeling operation.
-This process is expected to complete after about *11 minutes*.
+6. Note that It will take about *10 minutes* for the the data to be fully imported into your dataset, as records, from your Object Storage Bucket.
+Once the records have been fully imported, the page will appear similar to the below screenshot.
+Notice that (*0*) of the *1710* records have yet been labeled.
+The next step will be to bulk-label the records.
+Move onto the next Task while your images import as records.

   ![All records imported](./images/29-records-imported.png)

 ## **Task 5:** Populate Your Data Labeling Dataset With the Data From Your Object Storage Bucket
-*\[25 minutes\]*
+*\[17 minutes\]*

 1. On Cloud Shell, run the following command to download the bulk-labeling script to the home directory on your Cloud Shell machine.
     ```